wnr/element-resize-detector/README.md

 ## Changelog

+#### 1.1.7

+* Fixed some rare issues with uninstalling elements while preparing/resizing.

 #### 1.1.6

 * Fixed an issue with the resize detector changing the dimensions of the target element in some browsers (e.g., IE and FireFox).